siddhesh2263/chaos-testing/readme.md

 <br>

-### Key characteristics of chaos testing:
+## Key characteristics of chaos testing:

-Controlled:
+### Controlled:
-* Failures are introduced in a known, observable way.
+Failures are introduced in a known, observable way.

-Repeatable:
+### Repeatable:
-* Scenarios can be replayed to verify fixes.
+Scenarios can be replayed to verify fixes.

-Measured:
+### Measured:
-* Metrics, logs, and alerts are used to assess system behaviour and overall impact.
+Metrics, logs, and alerts are used to assess system behaviour and overall impact.

-Incremental:
+### Incremental:
-* We can start with small faults, and then expans to compound failures.
+We can start with small faults, and then expans to compound failures.

 <br>

-### Examples of chaos experiments:
+## Examples of chaos experiments:

-Pod failure:
+### Pod failure:
-* In this case, we delete a pod mid-request.
+In this case, we delete a pod mid-request.
 This is at the Kubernetes cluster level, caused as a result of some infrastructure problem.
 This tests the system's auto-healing property.

-Node unavailability:
+### Node unavailability:
-* A node is drained or shut down.
+A node is drained or shut down.

-Network delay/loss:
+### Network delay/loss:
-* A time delay is injected, for example between the service writing data to a database (in this article we won't be dicussing this, since it requires sudo/root access on all the cluster nodes, which is something I'll do in a later series of articles.)
+A time delay is injected, for example between the service writing data to a database (in this article we won't be dicussing this, since it requires sudo/root access on all the cluster nodes, which is something I'll do in a later series of articles.)

-Resource exhaustion:
+### Resource exhaustion:
-* A high CPU or memory load is simulated.
+A high CPU or memory load is simulated.

-Service crash:
+### Service crash:
-* This type of failure occurs inside the pod, and is application level.
+This type of failure occurs inside the pod, and is application level.
 This type of failure tests the application's exception handling logic.

 <br>

 ## Requirements to follow the guide:

-1. A working Kubernetes cluster with at least 3 nodes (physical in my case, but can be virtual; I operate all my nodes in a headless manner.)
+1. A working Kubernetes cluster with at least `3 nodes` (physical in my case, but can be virtual; I operate all my nodes in a headless manner.)
-2. On the development machine, kubectl must be configured to access the Kubernetes cluster.
-I'm using a Windows machine as the development system, so Git is required to run the chaos testing scripts.
+2. On the development machine, `kubectl` must be configured to access the Kubernetes cluster.
+I'm using a Windows machine as the development system, so `Git` is required to run the chaos testing scripts.
-3. For this article, I've been using a set of microservices - a gateway, a service that writes data to a database, and an user interface (UI) service.
-There is no decoupling between the services, and they communicate with each other using HTTP.
+3. For this article, I've been using a set of microservices - a `gateway`, a `database writer` service, and an `user interface (UI)` service.
+There is no decoupling between the services, and they communicate with each other using `HTTP`.
 The code and YAML files for them are uploaded in this repository.
-4. To simulate the requests, I'm using Locust.
+4. To simulate the requests, I'm using `Locust`.
 The file is shared in this repository.
 5. Since this is a Linux environment, the user needs to have knowledge of how to check CPU and memory usage, pod counts (all the basic Kubernetes commands,) and able to understand errors which they can troubleshoot.

 <br>